dart-code-checker/dart-code-metrics/website/docs/cli/check-unnecessary-nullable.md

     --[no-]fatal-found                            Treat found unnecessary nullable parameters as fatal.
 ```

+## Suppressing the command

+In order to suppress the command add the `ignore: unnecessary-nullable` comment.
+To suppress for an entire file add `ignore_for_file: unnecessary-nullable` to the beginning of a file.

 ## Monorepo support

 By default the command treats all code that is exported from the package as used.
 To disable this behavior use `--monorepo` flag.
 This might be useful when all the packages in your repository are only used within the repository and are not published to the pub.